 In order to achieve this they have partnered with a Micro Garden who will be Supplying their Seeds, Training Farmers and Communities to Support their Ecosystems.
 Until they are at least 5 years old they monitor their growth before they are ready to be replanted into national protected forests.

 How can you support S A Y A?

-S a y a has decided to launch via Kickstarter to create a community of customers and backers who are as excited by the process as they are by the final product.
-They are offering exclusive deals to Kickstarter backers such as early bird limited edition specials and bundle rewards with the ultimate reward of an international sourcing and research trip to Indonesia!! #amazing
+S a y a recently launched a very successful Kickstarter where they created a community of customers and backers who are as excited by the process as they are by the final product.
+They offered exclusive deals to Kickstarter backers such as early bird limited edition specials and bundle rewards with the ultimate reward of an international sourcing and research trip to Indonesia!! #amazing

 "Being environmentally friendly is fashionable in itself.
 We want to be...

 Please comment, share, like or get in touch!